htadwilliams/NerfDX/README.md

 * Optional threading to wait for joystick input events.
 DirectInput 8 added the ability to wait on events instead and reduce the polling overhead for some types of applications.
 Most games with a tight graphical rendering or executive loop probably won't benefit much, and some devices don't generate events and still must be polled.
 * Handling scenarios where controller devices are plugged / unplugged during operation.
 This very much complicates optional use of a waiting thread.
 Even if a waiting thread isn't used, device code objects must be cleaned up correctly in order to re-connect to them if they're plugged in again.

-## Dependencies

-NerfDX only depends on SharpDX libraries in order to reduce the chance of diamond dependency or library hell scenarios.

-Loggers may be supplied at runtime to allow the underlying components to use a logging framework such as Log4net or NLog.
-The constructor of DirectInputManager optionally allows a logger wrapper to be supplied.
+NerfDX does all this work and provides a simpler interface for C# developers who just want to get controller input easily.

 ## Usage

 Here is an example of the minimal code required to use NerfDX.DirectInput.
+There are other events published and other features that can be seen in the example applications.

 Instantiate and initialize the library
 ```c#